Actors Headshots advice from Carl Proctor CDG.

 Price

-photographers that charge the lowest rates will be less experienced, but some are offering you less time or a reduced package for the reduced rate.
-Plenty of the best and most popular headshot photographers offer their full package for under £300.
-You only need to compare images on websites or on Headshot Hunter to see that the standard is no higher from the more expensive photographers.
+Don’t make the mistake of thinking that the most expensive photographers are better than the reasonably priced ones.
+Sometimes they are offering you more for their higher rates, but there are enough photographers who offer good packages for reasonable rates.
+Some of the photographers that charge the lowest rates will be less experienced, but some are offering you less time or a reduced package for the reduced rate.
+Plenty of the best and most popular actors’ headshot photographers offer one package, or their full package for around £300.
+You only need to compare images on websites to see that the standard is no higher from the more expensive photographers.

 Payment